team99/99-ios-calendar/README.md

 - **NNCalendarLegacy** contains legacy components.
 All classes under this namespace can be found in **calendar99-legacy**, and the entry file for this namespace is **LegacyEntry.swift**.

-- Since protocols cannot be nested in classes, they are defined at top level, depending on the features they are supposed to provide (e.g. **NNMultiDaySelectionNoDefaultFunction** contains non-defaultable multi-date selection features).

 ## Legacy bridge

 - If you find the amount of dependencies to implement too daunting, and have reservations towards reactive programming, check out legacy bridges in **calendar99-legacy**.
 Currently only delegate bridges for **Regular99** are provided.